Efficient Methods for Min-Max Optimization with Dual-Linear Coupling: An Algorithm for Dual-Separable Problems

 With these elements in hand, we produce the following lower bound, which follows from identical steps to \Cref{lem:lower} and so has its proof omitted.
 Recall the use of probability weights $\gamma_1, \ldots, \gamma_N$ in the update~\eqref{eq:prim_update}. \begin{lemma} For any $k \geq 1$, let $\g_{k-1} \in \R^d$ and $\wP_k \in [0, 1)$, consider the update

 For $k \geq 1$, it holds that

 \end{lemma} The only difference between \Cref{lem:sep:lower} and \Cref{lem:lower} is the replacement of $\y_k$ by $\byb_k$, which is also an element of $\Y$.
-On the dual side, we set $\f_{k-1/2} = f(\x_k)$, so the inner product terms in~\eqref{eq:sep:inner_prod_dual} vanish in expectation (in other words, $\ID_k$ can be thought of as zero).
+On the dual side, we set $\bfb_{k-1/2} = \fb(\x_k)$, so the inner product vanishes in expectation (in other words, $\ID_k$ can be thought of as zero).
+This does not come at an additional computational cost, as the dual update~\eqref{eq:dual_update_sep} only depends on a single block of the coordinate of $\bfb_{k-1/2}$.
 Following the same argument used to produce $\EP_k$ in~\eqref{eq:stoch:error_primal}, we may now build the identity card. \begin{mdframed}[userdefinedwidth=\linewidth, align=center, linewidth=0.3mm]

 \end{mdframed} Using \Cref{lem:sep:upper} and \Cref{lem:sep:lower}, we may produce a version of \Cref{claim:gap}:

 We proceed to the individual analyses to cancel the lines~\eqref{eq:sep:gap2_cancellation} and~\eqref{eq:sep:gap3_primal}.